FTLam11/fronk-tolks/README.md

 Tests help us **understand our code better**, **inform of better design**, and allow us to **confidently change and refactor code**.
-Tests will:
+Tests will...

+---

-1. Give us a quick feedback loop
+# 1. Give us a quick feedback loop

-Two heads are better than one, tests can serve as another set of eyes watching over our code (especially helpful for dynamically-typed languages).
+* Two heads are better than one, tests can serve as another set of eyes watching over our code (especially helpful for dynamically-typed languages).

 > To err is human...
 [Alexander Pope](https://www.dictionary.com/browse/to-err-is-human--to-forgive-divine)

+---

-2. Drive the design and foster cleaner architecture
+# 2. Drive the design and foster cleaner architecture

-Test Driven Development can help us find the necessary abstractions via programming by wishful thinking.
+* Test Driven Development can help us find the necessary abstractions via programming by wishful thinking.
 We can breakdown large complex problems into smaller and more manageable chunks.
 When we experience excessive pain trying to test something, the tests will raise suspicion on